 However, these Non-Amazon S3 services are NOT officially supported by IPS - that's because some of the internal methods have not been altered to handle them.
 These methods are hard-coded for Amazon S3 exclusively.
 The secret truth about most Non-Amazon S3 services that say they are 100% compatible with the S3 code-base is that there is ALWAYS SOMETHING that is not quite right, done slightly different, and so on.

 This plugin intercepts the the URL creation method called on Amazon S3 file storage objects, checks to see if it is an actual Amazon S3 request, and then just passes it on through as usual.
 If it is NOT an Amazon S3 request, it must be an S3 compatible method, in which case I provide a rudimentary URL to patch this up.
 It isn't anything fancy: it ditches the signature and adds just enough headers to push out the actual file name and trigger your browser to download it.
 If the attachment or file in question is an image your browser might just pop it up in a new tab, in which case just right click and download it there.
 This has been tested with the usual modern browsers (minus Safari), and various file-types.
 All testing was successful.

 Free, support through the IPS Marketplace topic for now.
 Free also means lay off the instantaneous demands for support.
 I use this too so it's in my interest to keep this going.
-Support, and this plugin's existence, continues until IPS gets around to actually officially supporting Non-Amazon S3 storage.

 The only item in the entire IPS Suite that marks files as private is IPS Downloads.
 This plugin will flag them as public.
 This means a few things: